esmailza/esmailza/README.md

 ### Hi  👋

-**I am Mina Esmail Zadeh, a Ph.D. candidate and a research assistant in the department of Computer Science at UNLV.
+**I am Mina Kambar, a Ph.D. candidate and a research assistant in the department of Computer Science at UNLV.
 Here are what I like to learn more about:**

 - I have a three-year background in software development, where I contributed to Android Applications, website design, and Java backend server teams.
 My passion for software-related work remains unwavering. 🌱